BEAST2-Dev/hmc/_pages/hmc/OperatorSchedule/weightIsPercentage.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Operator Schedule weight Is Percentage
+title: BEAST 2 Help Me Choose Operator schedule -- weight is percentage
 tags: []
 ---

-## Operator Schedule weight Is Percentage
+## Operator schedule -- weight is percentage

-indicates weight is a percentage of total weight instead of a relative weight
+Indicates weight is a percentage of total weight instead of a relative weight.
+This is only relevant for sub-operator schedules, and ignored otherwise.